Granny's Cabin I

 Bob squirmed in agreement.
 He had waited too long already.

 Damian pictured Bob in his mind, moving him toward the purple.
-He directed Bob toward the light in his mind, as he had done with the Bobs before this one.
+He directed Bob toward the light in his mind, as he had done with the other Bobs before this one.
 Meanwhile, Ash imagined her color as support, like she’d been taught, and pushed it in her mind toward Dame.

 Bob eagerly raced forward, and the cabin walls growled.

-Not so fast, Bob, Damian thought.
+Slow down, Bob.
 You’ve got to go easy or you’ll blow the connection.
 Bob slowed his roll and moved toward the bright space in Damian’s mind.
 He was almost toward the cross-over point (cross-over to where, to where) when a rumble started in the table.

-“Dame…” Ash said, nervously, her eyes closed.
+“Dame…” Ash kept her eyes closed.
 “Damian, I think it’s here.”

 “He’s almost there,” Damian said, as Bob entered the light.
 “He’s—”

 “Fuck!”
-He yelled.

 Just as the Breach was about to hit the side of the cabin, white exploded through the air leaving nothing visible (with everything visible).